drobilla/exess/doc/description.rst

      printf("%s\n", buf);
    }

-Note that it is better to use :func:`exess_write_canonical` if the value isn't required, since it supports transforming some values outside the range of native data types.
+Note that when the value isn't needed, it's better to use :func:`exess_write_canonical` since it supports transforming large values directly.
 Specifically,
-decimal and integer strings will be transformed directly, avoiding conversion into values and the limits of the machine's numeric types.
+unbounded numbers and binary values are transformed a character at a time, avoiding value conversion, the limits of the machine's numeric types, and the need for buffer space to store the value.